Contact one of Bowel Cancer Australia's friendly Bowel Care Nurse

 This service is typically of most value to people newly diagnosed with bowel cancer and their families, particularly during the first 6 to 12 weeks of treatment.

 The nurse advisory service enables patients to clarify information they have been given earlier by their treating doctor and other members of the health team.
-Bowel Cancer Australia's nurse advisors add an extra layer of support to the trusted relationship patients have with their treating medical team at a very difficult time.
+Bowel Cancer Australia's Bowel Care Nurses add an extra layer of support to the trusted relationship patients have with their treating medical team at a very difficult time.

-You can email Bowel Cancer Australia's Nurse Advisers any time for advice.
+You can email Bowel Cancer Australia's Bowel Care Nurses any time for advice.
 Please send your questions using the form below and you will receive a response within 5 working days.

 Alternatively, please call Bowel Cancer Australia's helpline on 1800 555 494 (9am-5pm weekdays).